unimarkup/specification/README.md

 ### Macros

-A macroname can not start with `__`, since it is reserved for internal macros.
+A macro name can not start with `__`, since it is reserved for internal macros.

 ~~~
 A text that uses {@myMacro}.